python-botogram/botogram/docs/api/bot.rst

       The decorated function will be called providing as first argument a dict-like object representing your bot's shared memory.
-Use it to initialize the things you want in the shared memory.
+Use it to prepare the things you want in the shared memory.

       .. code-block:: python

-         @bot.init_shared_memory
+         @bot.prepare_memory
          def initialize(shared):
              shared["messages"] = 0